praveendecode/PromptIQ/README.md

    - Utilized zero-shot learning to consider contextual cues, resulting in more nuanced and contextually appropriate translations.
    - Enhances the quality of translations by capturing the intended meaning in diverse linguistic contexts.

-### **User-Friendly Interface:**
-   - Integrated the zero-shot language translation feature into a user-friendly interface, ensuring accessibility for users with varying language needs.
-   - Provides a straightforward and efficient means for users to perform translations without the need for specialized knowledge.